melange-re/melange-re.github.io/docs/package-management.md

 ### Lock files

-Lock files are also not common yet in the opam world, but they can be used as
+Lock files aren’t as used in the opam world as somewhere else, but they can be used as follows:
-follows:

 - Using `opam lock` to generate the lock file when needed (basically after each `opam install` or `opam upgrade`).